gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.runserver and @after.runserver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-these hooks are ran right before, and after lettuce starts up the builtin http server.
+These hooks are ran right before, and after lettuce starts up the built-in http server.

-the decorated function takes a `lettuce.django.server.ThreadedServer` object.
+The decorated function takes a `lettuce.django.server.ThreadedServer` object.

 .. doctest::